| Applies To | |||

 NOTE:

-Large bore header, large bore branch (includes the pipe wall flexibility).
+Large bore header, large bore branch (including the pipe wall flexibility).
 This method can also be applied to small bore pipe branches, if desired.

-• On “point 2”, B02, insert a User SIF.
-See the following steps for the SIF details.
-Note that the Stress Analysis Program cannot determine the in-plane or out-plane directions for “point 2” since “point 2” is not an elbow or tee point.
+1. AutoPIPE cannot determine the in-plane or out-plane SIF values for “point 3” since it is not an elbow or tee point.
 See step #2 from Method #4 below for procedure to apply the SIF and flexibility values.

-Run FE analysis outside of AutoPIPE and record output.
+STEP 1: Run FE analysis and record output.
 An example is shown below.

 Table 1: Output from FE Analysis (converted to correct units for AutoPIPE)